 Second, if you’re going to use other people’s images, then only use images you’ve properly licensed.
 There are too many horror stories about people using a free image they found on Google – and then they get sued for copyright infringement.
 Don’t do it.

 If you can’t find a perfect photo for your article, license one from a reputable stock photo supplier.
-I use and recommend Deposit Stock Photos (click here to check out their prices).
-On occasion, you can snag a steal of a deal to Deposit Photos (and tons of other cool blogging and business tools) on AppSumo.
+I use and recommend Deposit Photos (click here to check out their prices).
+On occasion, you can snag a steal of a deal to Deposit Photos (and tons of other cool blogging and business tools) on AppSumo (click here to see their current deals).

 Third, learn to edit your photos.
 It’s not as hard as it looks.
 And it’s totally okay to start with a web-based software option like Canva or PicMonkey.
 One day I’ll learn the fancier stuff.
 For now, I need quick, easy, and manageable – and Canva, PicMonkey, and Snapseed (a Google mobile picture app that’s free) fit the bill.